Greatest Admirals in History

 5 Horatio Nelson Vice Admiral Horatio Nelson, 1st Viscount Nelson, 1st Duke of Bronté KB was a British flag officer in the Royal Navy.

 One arm, one eye, a tendency to be seasick, and a sense of duty strong enough to corral an elephant.
-Nelson served his country and successfully right until the end.
+Nelson served his country successfully right until the end.

 6 Heihachiro

-The perfect model for a 29th century admiral.
+The perfect model for a 19th-century admiral.
 His detailed reports covering his observations of other navies show high intelligence and attention to all aspects of his potential opponents.
-Started as a samurai with a sword in his hand he rose to be a modern commander who was the first to use radio telegraph communications to successfully position his fleet at Tsushima.
-If Beatty has applied the same lesson at Jutland he may not have lost contact with his fast battleships.
-A master of his craft he proved to be better than his Royal Navy teachers.
+Starting as a samurai with a sword in his hand, he rose to be a modern commander who was the first to use radio telegraph communications to successfully position his fleet at Tsushima.

 7 Andrea Doria